Mevagissey, Cornwall

 Parking

 Mevagissey has 5 car parks, all a level walk of just a few minutes to the harbour.
 The first, the Willows, is on your left as you drive into the village, holds 300 cars and also takes coaches.
-Next, Sunny Corner holds 50 cars.
-The other 2 are pay and display with finally parking available on the harbour.
+Next, Sunny Corner holds 85 cars.
+The other 2 are council run, pay and display, DO NOT be late back to your car!, with finally parking available on the harbour.
+Motorcycles can park for free in the larger pay and display in the centre of the village, spaces for about 6 or so bikes.

 Places of Interest